swagger-api/swagger-core/README.md

 - **Jakarta only** — `javax.*` namespace removed; only `jakarta.*` is supported
 - **SnakeYAML removed** — replaced by `org.snakeyaml:snakeyaml-engine` via Jackson
 - **ObjectMapperProcessor API** — method signatures changed to return `ObjectMapper`
+- **Java Records built in** — native Record support no longer requires the separate `swagger-java17-support` module

 Swagger Core 3.0 contains backward-incompatible changes.
 If you are upgrading from Swagger Core 2.x, see the [Migration Guide](MIGRATION.md).